georgia-tech-db/evadb/docs/index.rst

  * `Recognizing license plates <https://github.com/georgia-tech-db/license-plate-recognition>`_
  * `Analysing toxicity of social media memes <https://github.com/georgia-tech-db/toxicity-classification>`_

-If you are wondering why you might need a AI-Relational database system, start with page on `AI-Relational Database Systems <source/overview/aidb.html>`_.
-It describes how EVA lets users easily make use of deep learning models and how they can reduce money spent on inference on large image or video datasets.

-The `Getting Started <source/overview/installation.html>`_ page shows how you can use EVA for different computer vision tasks, and how you can easily extend EVA to support your custom deep learning model in the form of user-defined functions.
+The `Getting Started <source/overview/installation.html>`_ page shows how you can use EVA for different AI tasks and how you can easily extend EVA to support your custom deep learning model through user-defined functions.

 The `User Guides <source/tutorials/index.html>`_ section contains Jupyter Notebooks that demonstrate how to use various features of EVA.
-Each notebook includes a link to Google Colab, where you can run the code by yourself.
+Each notebook includes a link to Google Colab, where you can run the code yourself.

 Key Features
 ------------